9 Ways to Grow a Customer Service Mindset in a Team

 #8 Celebrate team and individual success

 Everyone wants to be appreciated for working hard.
 A person won’t get an incentive to do that without even the smallest acknowledgments.
 And that, in turn, will nudge them to perform the bare minimum.
-While such an approach may be helpful for dealing with negative interactions, it won’t give you any loyalty.
+While such an approach may help deal with negative interactions, it won’t give you any loyalty.

-You can change the situation for the better by integrating a rewarding system for both team and individual success.
+You can improve the situation by integrating a rewarding system for both individual and team success.
 By doing so, everyone will feel valued and motivated to do their best.
 For instance, arrange special meetings where you can thank everyone for yet another achieved milestone or give credit to a customer support rep with the best chat performance this month.

 #9 Promote a good company culture